justinreianmercado/PyCalculator/README.md

 # PyCalculator
-## A Simple Calculator Program written in Python
+## A Simple Calculator Program created using TKinter
-### This project was used to practice creating a GUI interface using TKinter
+This project was to practice using grids to layout GUI elements